Senjonnes/loan-booking-micorservice/loan-draft.md

-# Save To Draft Endpoint
+# Save To Draft Endpoint Granular Explanation

 This section implements a RESTful API endpoint for saving loan drafts with the following components: